I am a director and an actress both.

 What sucks about closed auditions and pre-casting for a director

 I am a firm believer in giving people chances.
 I love being surprised.
 I love seeing an actor do more than I thought they could do.
 I love finding new talent.
 Generally, closed auditions and pre-casting limit my exposure to performers I’ve already worked with, though there is an exception to that rule in at least one cast member in all my closed-casting projects.
-I actively try to introduce new performers into my work experiences because I think it’s better for me as an artist.
+I actively introduce new performers into my work experiences because I think it’s better for me as an artist.

 Top of mind